Increasing LGBTQ Cultural Competence

 - Implement practical ways to increase LGBTQ inclusion in all aspects of the organization’s work.

 We see inclusiveness as an ongoing process of institutional learning and growth and welcome the opportunity to partner with you in that process.
-Please contact Rebecca Wisotsky, National Director of Philanthropic Outreach for more information or questions about our training program.
+Please contact April Bethea, Director of Philanthropic Outreach for more information or with any questions about our training program.